Recent Industry Reports:

 ♦ The 2020 Women Corporate Directors/Pearl Meyer Thought Leadership Commission Report: Work Has Changed: How Boards Navigate Disruption and Drive Human Capital Transformation available here.

-♦ The 2020 Boston Club Census of Women Directors and Executive Officers of Massachusetts Public Companies, co-authored by Pat Flynn, Toni Wolfman and Cynthia Clark, is available here.
+♦ “Significant Progress but not for Everyone”.
+The 2020 Boston Club Census of Women Directors and Executive Officers of Massachusetts Public Companies, co-authored by Pat Flynn, Toni Wolfman and Cynthia Clark, is available here.

 ◊ See also the Boston Globe article on our findings.